Education marketing aims at building awareness about your institution and rapport among prospective students to fill seats faster.

 Besides answering calls, it is also important for your counsellors to optimise their calling times.
 Using auto-diallers, automated lead distribution, your counsellor productivity can be improved as they will be reaching out to the right prospects in a shorter duration.

 You’ve identified your channels, set up the necessary automations, and have started reaching out to a higher volume of prospects.
-But it is equally important to understand the outcome of your efforts.
+It is equally important to understand the outcome of your efforts.
 You need to track, optimise, and evaluate the impact it has on enrollments or student experience.

 We asked over 300 enrollment counsellors for some of the important KPIs they measure.
 And this is what they had to share: